mohdashraf010897/shopping-app/README.md

 - **Product Management:** View and manage products in your cart.
 - **Responsive Design:** Enjoy a consistent experience on any device.
 - **Page Transition:** Enjoy smooth transition between routes.
+- **Page Transition:** Enjoy smooth transition between routes.
+- **State Persistence:** Your cart items and user session are saved across tabs refresh for a seamless shopping experience.

 ## Getting Started